gorenstein/script4db/README.md

 No need for any installation.
 Use script4db.exe to run (compiled for any processor).

-Drivers for used ODBC connections must be installed on the PC.
+Drivers for used ODBC connections must be installed.
 Required .NET Framework 4.5.2 or above.

 License